timothyshull/programming_notes/c++/the_c++_standard_library.md

 - rend
 ## Inserting and Removing Elements
 ### Inserting Single Elements
+- void container::insert(init-list)
+    - inserts copies
+    - references remain valid
+    - associative containers iterators remain valid
+    - unordered containers - iterators remain valid if no rehashing is forced
+    - s ms m mm us ums um umm
 - iterator container::insert(const T& value)
+Inserts copies of the elements of initializer-list at the position of iterator pos.
+    - returns the position of the first inserted element or pos if initializer-list is empty.
+    - for vectors, this operation invalidates iterators and references to other elements if reallocation happens (the new number of elements exceeds the previous capacity).
+    - for deques, this operation invalidates iterators and references to other elements.
+    - for lists, the function either succeeds or has no effect.
+    - v d l s
 - iterator container::insert(T&& value)
 - pair<iterator,bool> container::insert(const T& value)
 - pair<iterator,bool> container::insert (T&& value)